Apsu/Canary/README.md

 The distance to reach either the `D` or `M` from the index home keys is much lower than if the rows weren't staggered, so we have placed medium-frequency letters there.

-Similarly, just like ColemakDH, we have placed `D` and `H` in the stronger of the two bottom row positions, where the index fingers can curl slightly in to reach them.
+Similarly, just like Colemak DH, we have placed `D` and `H` in the stronger of the two bottom row positions, where the index fingers can curl slightly in to reach them.

 Lastly, in addition to the Angle Mod considerations, there is also the problem of the Qwerty `B` and `Y` positions.
 These are the hardest to reach on Row Stagger, and so Canary has the least frequent letters there, `Q` and `Z` respectively. `Q` is on the bottom as most people press that key with their left index, and since all vowels are on the right, the most common sequence `QU` does not require an awkward stretch on one hand.
 This does mean that some words containing `Z` will be slightly more awkward, but since it's the rarest letter, this is an acceptable tradeoff.